ghastlymirror/ghastlyblog3/src/content/blog/fantastic-wizard-games-and-where-to-find-them.md

 This game has probably been talked about in other places but it still deserves a mention here.

-Ikenfell is an isometric rpg with a magic school setting where the main character, a girl named Maritte is searching for her sister, and despite starting off with no powers, she finds out she has magic to and along with a group of friends goes ot investigate some mystrious happenings around campus.
+Ikenfell is an isometric rpg with a magic school setting where the main character, a girl named Maritte is searching for her sister, and despite starting off with no powers, she finds out she has magic too and along with a group of friends goes to investigate some mysterious happenings around campus.

 The games has similar gameplay to another titles like Paper Mario, you gotta move you´re character across the battle board and attacks are timed.
 There´s also no random encounters and you can avoid enemies if you want to.